The Sacred Valley, Peru

 The Sacred Valley of Peru is a valley (go figure) outside of the city of Cusco that was once a part of the Inca Empire.
 Machu Picchu is the most notable, however, the Sacred Valley stretches far beyond that singular site and is very worth exploring some of the other cities.

-Visit my Peru travel page for more general information on traveling Peru such as visas, money, Covid updates and more.
+Visit the Peru travel page for more general information on traveling Peru such as visas, money, Covid updates and more.

 The Tourist Ticket is a pass that includes various sites around the Sacred Valley.
 It comes with a few different options based on how much time you have and what you want to visit.